ceph/ceph/doc/glossary.rst

 .. glossary::

+        Application
+                More properly called a "client", an application is any program external to Ceph that uses a Ceph Cluster to store and replicate data.

 	:ref:`BlueStore<rados_config_storage_devices_bluestore>`
                 OSD BlueStore is a storage back end used by OSD daemons, and was designed specifically for use with Ceph.
 BlueStore was